Saturday, 12 September 2015

 The river running through Ashton Keynes village

 We checked into our accommodation at The Old Bear pub and had a few well deserved drinks followed by a curry at The Ancient Raj.
-There was a 6 nations rugby match on (Wales v Ireland) so we watched some of that over drinks at The White Lion Inn and The Red Lion Inn
+There was a 6 nations rugby match on (Wales v Ireland) so we watched some of that over drinks at The White Lion Inn and The Red Lion Inn.

 The next day we put the canoe in to the water on Abingdon Court Lane which, due to low water levels, was as close to Cricklade Town Bridge as we could start canoeing.
 With the exception of one or two ferocious swans guarding their cygnets we had a lovely paddle to Lechlade through beautiful countryside.
-We met quite a few walkers along the way who were intrigued by our plans (and our inflatable canoe!)
+We met quite a few walkers along the way who were intrigued by our plans (and our inflatable canoe!).

 Quiet upper stretch of the Thames by Water Eaton foot bridge

 The early stretches of the river were quite shallow and we ran aground a few times, so had to get out and wade to deeper water.
 As we canoed this section early in the year few other canoes had been out and so there were some blockages from fallen trees that had yet to be cleared.
 One large tree blocked the entire width of the river under Water Eaton foot bridge, so we had to divert around it.
-We took an early lunch stop at the Red Lion pub in Castle Eaton, leaving our canoe on the opposite bank
+We took an early lunch stop at the Red Lion pub in Castle Eaton, leaving our canoe on the opposite bank.

-Upon reaching Lechlade we got out using the grounds of the New Inn Hotel, and then took a taxi back to Cricklade to collect the car
+Upon reaching Lechlade we got out using the grounds of the New Inn Hotel, and then took a taxi back to Cricklade to collect the car.

-If you would like to download detailed information on the river please see this blog entry
+If you would like to download detailed information on the river please see this blog entry.

-Wednesday 9 September 2015
+Wednesday, 9 September 2015

 Leg 2 – Lechlade to Eynsham (overnight at Rushey Lock)